nms-scribe/cosmopoeia/idea.md

 ### Analysis: Rank Cells

 * let suitability = array of int the length of the tiles
-* let population = array of float the length of the tiles -- TODO: Why is population a float?
+* let population = array of float the length of the tiles
 * let fl_mean = average of water flow on tiles
 * let fl_max = max of water flow on tiles
 * let area_mean = mean area of cells